mmhapp/Side-Information-in-Drug-Target-Interaction-Prediction/README.md

 # Side Information in Drug–Target Interaction Prediction

 This repository contains the implementation for my **Master of Science (Technology) Thesis** in Biomedical Engineering and Health Technology at the University of Turku.
-The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using **Factorization Machines**.
+The project focuses on developing a machine learning pipeline for predicting drug–target interactions (DTI) using **factorisation machines** (FM).

 ### 🔍 Project Background